Background pattern

 Contact your doctor or pharmacist immediately.

-In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicological Information Service.
-Phone 91 562 04 20, indicating the medication and the amount ingested.
+In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicology Information Service.
+Phone 91 562 04 20, indicating the medicine and the amount ingested.

 If you forget to take Erlotinib Sandoz

-If you forget to take one or more doses of Erlotinib Sandoz, contact your doctor or pharmacist as soon as possible.Do not take a double dose to compensate for the missed doses.
+If you forget to take one or more doses of Erlotinib Sandoz, contact your doctor or pharmacist as soon as possible.
+Do not take a double dose to make up for forgotten doses.

-If you interrupt treatment with Erlotinib Sandoz
+If you stop taking Erlotinib Sandoz

-If you have any other questions about the use of this medication, ask your doctor or pharmacist.
+If you have any other questions about the use of this medicine, ask your doctor or pharmacist.

-4. Possible Adverse Effects
+4. Possible side effects

-Like all medicines, this medicine may cause side effects, although not everyone will experience them.
+Like all medicines, this medicine can cause side effects, although not everybody gets them.

 • In rare cases, liver inflammation (hepatitis) has been observed (may affect up to 1 in 1,000 people).
 Symptoms may include a general feeling of discomfort, with or without possible jaundice (yellowing of the skin and eyes), dark urine, nausea, vomiting, and abdominal pain.
 In rare cases, liver failure has been observed.
-This may be potentially fatal.
-If your blood tests indicate severe changes in your liver function, your doctor may need to stop your treatment.
+This can be potentially fatal.
+If your blood tests indicate severe changes in your liver function, your doctor may need to interrupt your treatment.

 Very common side effects (may affect more than 1 in 10 people):

 • Rashes that may appear or worsen in sun-exposed areas.
-If you are exposed to the sun, it is recommended that you use protective clothing and/or sunscreen (e.g. containing minerals),
+If you are exposed to the sun, it is recommended that you use protective clothing and/or sunscreen (e.g., containing minerals),

 • infection